OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                By default QSINIT blocks them while reading from boot device.
-               This cause elimination of JFS boot copyright message (a kind of garbage on screen) and deactivate PXE BIOS keyboard polling for ESC key (i.e., PXE BIOS stucks keyboard until the end of file load).
+               This cause elimination of JFS boot copyright message (a kind of garbage on the screen) and deactivate PXE BIOS keyboard polling for ESC key (common PXE BIOS stucks keyboard until the end of file load).

                Turning this option ON is actual only for someone, who writes own micro-FSD :)